DJDoubleD/QobuzApiSharp/README.md

 ## Endpoint method calls

 All available endpoints and their methods are available in the QobuzApiService class.
 Every attempt is made to keep the QobuzApiService well documented in the code using c# XML comments, so please refer to the internal documentation for more info.
+For additional convenience, the automatically generated version c# XML comments can also be viewed [here](./docs/QobuzApiSharp.md). (generated using [XmlDocMarkdown](https://github.com/ejball/XmlDocMarkdown))

 ## Disclaimer & Legal
 I will not be responsible for how you use QobuzApiSharp.